Existence of unimodular triangulations - positive results: Dilations and the KMW Theorem

-\begin{compactenum} \item 1 and 2 are not KMW-numbers of every $3$-polytope.
-In fact, there are non-unimodular simplices whose second dilation does not have a unimodular triangulation (Ziegler 1997, unpublished). \item It is not known whether $3$ and $5$ are KMW-numbers of every $3$-polytope. \item Every other integer is a KMW-number of every $3$-polytope (Kantor and Sarkaria~\cite{KantorSarkaria} for the integer $4$, Santos and Ziegler~\cite{SantosZiegler} for every other integer). \end{compactenum}
+For three-dimensional polytopes the following is known: \begin{compactenum} \item One and two are not KMW-numbers of every three-polytope.
+In fact, there are non-unimodular simplices whose second dilation does not have a unimodular triangulation (Ziegler 1997, unpublished). \item It is not known whether three and five are KMW-numbers of every three-polytope. \item Every other integer is a KMW-number of every three-polytope (Kantor and Sarkaria~\cite{KantorSarkaria} for the integer four, Santos and Ziegler~\cite{SantosZiegler} for every other integer). \end{compactenum}

 These results all emanate from the fact that every full triangulation of $P$ gives a subdivision of $cP$ into dilations of empty simplices.
 This means that in order to prove that $cP$ can be unimodularly triangulated for every $P$, we can restrict our attention to the case where $P$ is an empty simplex, as long as we manage to make sure that the triangulations of the individual dilated simplices agree on their common faces.
 So, let us look at what empty simplices in dimension three look like.